Under what conditions can one have access to the labour market in Romania?

 - you have been granted a form of protection in Romania.

-- you are tolerated, in which case you have access to the labor market for the duration of you having tolerated status in Romania.
+- you are tolerated, in which case you have access to the labour market for the duration of you having tolerated status in Romania.

 Important to know!